-- The modern remake of the classic horror action game Splatterhouse has the hero lose flesh and even body parts as he takes damage.
+- The Video Game Remake of Splatterhouse has the hero lose flesh and even body parts as he takes damage.
 He can use this to his advantage somewhat in that if his arm is removed (he'll grow it back quickly), he can pick it up as a weapon.

 - As Bayonetta deals damage to her enemies, more and more of their skin and angelic accoutrements are flayed off until they're little more than bone, muscle and writhing internal organs.

 - Inverted with Driver San Fransisco where every car is licensed!
 (There's 140 fully licensed cars.)
-And it shows full damage and wrecks depednding on where and how the car takes damage.
+And it shows full damage and wrecks depending on where and how the car takes damage.

 - The Gundam 2D fighter Gundam the Battle Master (or Gundam Battle Assault in America) has the mecha show damage if you pound them in one specific area enough times.
 For example, performing a lot of sweeps will eventually make the armor on your opponent's legs break off, exposing the internal mechanisms.